OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_Single_Page.md

 different formatting.

 You can also upload files that you have previously created to the storage folder of the course and link them with the help of the course element.
-The link "Select file" shows you all files in the folder.
+The link "Select" shows you all files in the folder.
 Then you can link these files via the course element "Single page" and integrate them into your course.
 This method is recommended if you want to influence the structure of the folder yourself.